V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – lubangisu : hardening, hardness / testimony

-– lubangu (mbangu) : usury, interest, excessive payment, overpayment
+– lubangu (mbangu) : usury, interest, overpayment, excessive payment

-– lubanguku / lubangulu : loss, corruption, violation, looting
+– lubanguku / lubangulu : loss, corruption, violation, desecration, looting

 – lubanzi (tubanzi / mbanzi) : side / flank, rib, chest / chest pain

-– lubanzi (mbanzi) : club / species of small tree with spines
+– lubanzi (mbanzi) : club / species of small-sized tree with prickles

-– lubanzu / lubanzulu : thought, meditation, reason, remembrance, memory
+– lubanzu / lubanzulu : thought, meditation, reason, recollection, memory

 – lubanzukusu : suspicion

-– lubanzulu : opinion, will, desire / memory
+– lubanzulu : opinion, will, desire / recollection, memory

-– lubasa : stem of palm twig after stripping which can be used to bring down fruit
+– lubasa : rod, stem of the palm branch stripped of its leaves and which can be used as a pole

-– lubasa / nlasu : measurement of about 4 meters
+– lubasa / nlasu : measurement of approximately 4 meters

-– lubata (tubata / mbata) : debris on the bottom, residue, sediment
+– lubata (tubata / mbata) : debris on the bottom, residue, sediment, deposit, dregs, lees

-– lubata / lubatu : long distance, great remoteness
+– lubata / lubatu : great distance, great remoteness

 – lubaya : elegant young man, little master